Cloud Code for VS Code lets you easily debug an application deployed to

 For finer breakpoint control, you can use the Breakpoints section in VS Code's Debug view.

 When you send a new request to your service, it pauses at the line you specified.

-- Open Deployment Logs: Open the application logs of a specific deployment with the Cloud Code Logs Viewer
+- Open Deployment Logs: Open the application logs of a specific deployment with the Cloud Code Logs Explorer

 - Open Service URL: Open the application service URL of a specific service in a web browser

-To stop your deployment, you can click the Stop button in the action bar for your current deployment.
+To stop your deployment, click the Stop button in the action bar for your current deployment.